alfredfh/Information-Systems-Engineering/README.md

 ### Skills Learned

 -  Creating UML use case and activity diagrams.
--  Conducting a requirements analysis of the current systema and evaluating the problems.
+-  Conducting a requirements analysis of the current system and evaluating the problems.
 -  Defining functional and non-functional requirements.
 -  Researching systems lifecycles and what approach can be used in this scenario.